frshub/frshub/frshub.pydc/README.md

-# frshub.pydc | frshub python dataclient
+# frshub.pydc | frshub secured dataclient

 This dataclient connects your data securely to the frshub.